Comparison of Dynamic Spatial Auditory Processing in Persian-speaking Old and Young People With Normal Hearing

 Authors

-1 Student Research Committee, Department of Audiology, Faculty of Rehabilitation, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+1 Student Research Committee, Department of Audiology, School of Rehabilitation, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract

-Background and Aims: In noisy listening environments, one of the skills that is critical for speech perception is spatial auditory processing.
-It is predicted that the spatial auditory processing ability of elderly people decreases due to structural and physiological changes in auditory cortex, central auditory pathways and peripheral auditory system.
-The aim of this study is to investigate dynamic spatial auditory processing in elderly with normal hearing.
+Background and Aims In noisy environments, one of the skills that is critical for speech perception is spatial auditory processing.
+The spatial auditory processing ability of older adults decreases due to structural and physiological changes in the auditory cortex, central auditory pathways and peripheral auditory system.
+This study aims to compare the dynamic spatial auditory processing in Persian-speaking old and young people with normal hearing.

-Materials and methods: This study was conducted on 35 people (16 men and 19 women) in the age range of 55 to 70 years with normal hearing and the results were compared with the results of 35 healthy people (15 men and 20 women) in the age range of 18 to 25 years.
-To investigate the dynamic spatial auditory processing, after performing preliminary examinations such as otoscopy, audiometry and tympanometry, the Persian version of speech perception, spatial hearing and quality of hearing questionnaire (SSQ) and the spatial hearing questionnaire (SHQ) were completed in the form of an interview.
-Then, the dynamic spatial quick speech in noise (DS-QSIN) and the binaural masking level difference (BMLD) test were performed using the relevant applications and the values of signal noise ratio (SNR) loss, SNR50 and MLD were recorded for each person.
+Methods This study was conducted on 35 older adults aged 55-70 years with normal hearing (16 men and 19 women) and 35 young people aged 18-25 years with normal hearing (15 men and 20 women).
+To investigate the dynamic spatial auditory processing, after performing preliminary examinations such as otoscopy, audiometry, and tympanometry, the Persian version of the speech, spatial and qualities of hearing scale (SSQ) and the spatial hearing questionnaire (SHQ) were completed through interview.
+Then, the dynamic spatial-quick speech in noise test (DS-QSIN) and the binaural masking level difference (BMLD) test were taken, and the values of signal-to-noise ratio (SNR) loss, SNR-50 and masking level difference (MLD) were recorded for each person.

-Conclusion: The findings of this study showed that despite normal hearing, dynamic spatial auditory processing in the elderly has a weaker performance than in young people.
+Conclusion Despite normal hearing, dynamic spatial auditory processing in Persian-speaking older adults has a weaker performance than in young people.

 Keywords